8 best Amtrak trips from Kansas City

 Los Angeles

-For a long-distance train vacation, travel to Los Angeles on the Southwest Chief.
-You’ll travel through mountains and deserts on this 35-hour trip and arrive at the historic Los Angeles Union Station in the morning.
-There’s plenty to see and do in the city, including the Getty Center, Griffith Observatory, Universal Studios, Hollywood Sign and the Santa Monica Pier.
+For a long-distance train vacation, travel to Los Angeles.
+There’s plenty to see and do in the city, including the Getty Center, Griffith Observatory, Universal Studios, Hollywood Sign, and the Santa Monica Pier (pictured above).

 More Information